GianlucaMattei/methyl.O/README.md

 Once the package is installed, using the function `runOnDesktop()` it is possible to initialize the user interface.

 #### Online interface:
-methyl.O is also available online at: “INSERIRE DOMINIO”
+methyl.O is also available online at: [www.gemomica.pro](www.gemomica.pro/methyl.O)

 ## Required inputs: